 The key impacts of the NGAO system design on instrumentation are the wide wavelength coverage offered by the system, and the availability of two AO corrected science fields.
 A low order AO relay offers a comparatively wide 120" diameter science FOV (referred to as the "wide field" or "first" relay), with additional FOV (a total of 150" diameter) provided for LGS acquisition and tip-tilt star selection.
 A high order AO relay offers a 30" FOV (referred to as the "narrow field" or "second" relay) with essentially diffraction-limited performance in the near-IR.
 The basic optical characteristics of the wide field relay are summarized in Table 13, and for the narrow field relay in Table 14.
+Additional details on the instrument interface definitions may be found in KAON-555.

 Parameter Min. Тур.
 Max.
 Units Notes

 FOV (diameter) 150 - - " 1

 Focal ratio - f /15 - N/A

 Plate scale - 1.3751 - "/mm

-Focal plane radius of curvature - -1406.924 - mm 2
+Focal plane radius of curvature - -1430 - mm 2

 Wavelength range 0.97 - 2.40 μm 3

 Transmission 80 - - % 4

 Pupil telecentricity 100 - - % 5